PANTHEONtech/triemap/README.md

 This library is self-contained.
 It does not depend on any additional libraries.
 In particular, it does not require the rather big Scala's standard library to be used.

+## Contributing
+All contributions are welcome!
+The mechanics follows GitHub norms: we use GH issues to track bugs and improvements.
+In terms of coding style, the project follows OpenDaylight's code style -- which is a combination of Google's style guidelines and a few tweaks here and there -- these are enforced by CheckStyle.
+Each code contribution should have an attached unit test, for bug fixes this is a strict requirement.
+We are also using SpotBugs for static code analysis and prefer no @SuppressFBWarnings.
+If a suppression is needed, its scope must be minimal and it must carry a justification.